Whoops, Trump's DC Hotel Puts Inauguration Rooms On Sale

-Category: World Politics Hits: 8Joe Biden is asking people to stay home and stay safe on his Inauguration Day.
+Category: World Politics Hits: 9Joe Biden is asking people to stay home and stay safe on his Inauguration Day.
 The traditional inauguration day luncheon with Congress is canceled due to Covid, as well as balls, parades, and other festivities.
 The Presidential Inaugural Committee (PIC) is urging people to celebrate from home: “President-elect Biden’s unwavering commitment to the safety of the American people is our North Star as we plan an inauguration that protects public health while honoring inaugural traditions and engaging Americans across the country.
 We are excited to share more information soon about the new and innovative ways all Americans can watch and participate in a historic inauguration that will unify our country,” said PIC Executive Director Maju Varghese.
 “The pandemic is continuing to have a significant public health impact across the nation.
 Americans everywhere must do their part to slow the spread of the virus: wear masks, stay home, and limit gatherings.
 We are asking Americans to participate in inaugural events from home to protect themselves, their families, friends, and communities,” said PIC Chief Medical Advisor Dr. David Kessler.

 Read more https://crooksandliars.com/2020/12/whoops-trumps-dc-hotel-puts-inauguration